SunsetFi/suntime-js/README.md

 This project is slowly working its way through the [Test262](https://github.com/tc39/test262) suite of JavaScript tests in order to ensure compliance with the spec.

-Currently, around 4800 of the language tests are passing, or about 20%.
+Currently, around 5700 of the language tests are passing, or about 24%.
 Further work is ongoing in this area.

 ## TODO:

 - Fix 'all' [Test262](https://github.com/tc39/test262) tests.
   - Currently only running tests in the language folder.
 Need to add built-ins
+- function `arguments` object
 - Make invokeEvaluatorSync use runTaskSync
 - Rework modules to be more spec compliant with regard to linking and evaluation.
 - Fix task runner not bound to continuations of promises